Did You Know?

 Tarbolton United Church was built as Tarbolton Presbyterian in 1888

-is the oldest church still in use in the R.M.
+is the oldest church still in use in the region.

-The Municipality’s first Post Office was Lothair, near
+The region's first Post Office was Lothair, near

 Bradwardine, opened in 1882 in the home of Zachary Bailey.